Documentation

 Extended Thinking

-For models that support extended thinking (Claude, etc.), you can configure thinking behavior:
+For models that support extended thinking (Claude, Gemini), you can configure thinking behavior using string budget levels.
+See AI.md for full details on budget levels, provider differences, and customization.

 });